edgeimpulse/example-standalone-inferencing-alif/README.md

 ## Prerequisites
 1. Create an edge impulse account at [edgeimpulse.com](https://www.edgeimpulse.com/)
-2. Install the latest `Alif Security Toolkit`
+2. Install the latest `Alif Security Toolkit`:

-    a.
-Navigate to the [Alif Semiconductor Kit documentation](https://alifsemi.com/kits) page (you will need to register to create an account or log in). and download the latest `App Security Toolkit` (tested with version 0.54.0) for windows or linux.
+    * Navigate to the [Alif Semiconductor Kit documentation](https://alifsemi.com/kits) page (you will need to register to create an account or log in). and download the latest `App Security Toolkit` (tested with version 0.54.0) for windows or linux.
 If you are using MacOS, download the linux version.
-    b.
-Extract archive and place `app-release` in the root of this repo
+    * Extract archive and place `app-release` in the root of this repo
-    c.
-Follow the instructions in local the `Alif Security Toolkit Quickstart Guide` to finalize the installation.
+    * Follow the instructions in local the `Alif Security Toolkit Quickstart Guide` to finalize the installation.
 3. Install either arm gcc or arm clang:

 ### gcc